A Negative Correlation Strategy for Bracketing in Difference-in-Differences: Introduction

-The identified set for our proposed bracketing method takes a ``union bounds'' form, namely the bounds can be expressed as the union of several intervals.
-Inference for the identified set or the parameter of interest that belongs to this identified set is challenging because the union bounds form involves the minimum and maximum operators, which makes the canonical bootstrap generally inconsistent \citep{Shao:1994aa, romano2008inference, Andrews:2009aa, Bugni:2010aa, Canay:2010aa} and naive methods overly conservative \citep{manski2009more,manski2000monotone, hirano2012impossibility}.
-In a related setting, where the identified set is defined by moment inequalities, progress has been made on developing valid inferential methods; see \cite{tamer2010partial} and \cite{canay2017practical} for surveys.
-However, these procedures are not applicable in this setting because the union bounds cannot generally be represented using moment inequalities.
-Therefore, it is important that we develop valid and informative inference methods for the union bounds.
-To this end, by utilizing the directional inconsistency of the bootstrap distribution, we develop a novel and easy-to-implement bootstrap method to construct uniformly valid confidence intervals for the identified set and parameters of interest, and we establish the method's theoretical properties.
+The identified set for our proposed bracketing method takes a ``\emph{union bounds}'' form, namely the bounds can be expressed as the {union} of several intervals. {Inference for the identified set or the parameter of interest that belongs to this identified set is challenging because the union bounds form involves the minimum and maximum operators, which makes the canonical bootstrap generally inconsistent \citep{Shao:1994aa, romano2008inference, Andrews:2009aa, Bugni:2010aa, Canay:2010aa}.
+For this reason, the percentile bootstrap can be overly conservative.
+The ``intersection-union'' approach of \cite{berger1996bioequivalence} can also be quite conservative.
+A related but different problem is inference on \emph{intersection bounds} \citep{chernozhukov2013intersection}, which falls into a broader class of problems where the identified set is defined by moment inequalities.
+Much progress has been made in this direction \citep{tamer2010partial, canay2017practical}; however, these methods cannot be directly used for union bounds because the union bounds cannot generally be represented using moment inequalities.
+Therefore, it is important to develop valid and informative inference methods for the union bounds.
+To this end, by utilizing the directional inconsistency of the bootstrap distribution, we develop a novel and easy-to-implement bootstrap method to construct confidence intervals (CIs) for the identified set and parameters of interest, and we theoretically establish the uniform asymptotic validity of the proposed method.
 This new inference method for union bounds is itself an important contribution to the fast growing literature on inference for partially identified parameters.